Kongfanyi/computingwork/README.md

 # computingwork

-Ideas for Teachers Day Celebration
+### Ideas for Teachers' Day Celebration:

-Write Notes/Card
+- Write notes/card

-Buy Presents
+- Buy gifts to show our appreciation for them

-Google Meet
+- Host a Google Meet
+- Create a compilation of notes and put them onto a board for each teacher
+- Videos to show appreciation for each teacher